 The lesson here is that if you’re someone experiencing episodic migraine who consumes a lot of caffeine, you’d be well advised to cut back.
 However, if you are a chronic migraineur who consumes a lot of caffeine, cutting back now will probably not reverse the course of your disease.
 Some people are very sensitive to caffeine, so if you decide to cut back, taper off slowly to avoid withdrawal symptoms.

-Disordered sleep patterns have been observed as a factor contributing to the development of chronic migraine.
+Disordered sleep patterns have been observed as a factor contributing to the development of a chronic migraine.

 If you think you may snore or have sleep apnea, it’s definitely something to talk to your doctors about and work on changing.
 CPAP machines provide an effective treatment for sleep apnea and the machines available now and much more comfortable and quiet than they used to be.